myroslavarm/bachelor_thesis/bachelor thesis ideas.md

+#### main idea:

+In this work, I study how machine learning and statistical language models can be used to improve code completion in Pharo.

 The previous section discussed the problem of words whose bigram probability is zero.
 But what about words we simply have never seen before?
 Sometimes we have a language task in which this can’t happen because we know